Melburnians are renowned sports lovers.

 Melbourne certainly has a need for speed.
 The Australian Formula 1 Grand Prix is held in the city each year on the Albert Park street circuit, and you don’t have to be a rev head to appreciate the thrill of burning rubber at Calder Park Raceway (although it helps).
 The city’s renowned motor racing park includes a drag racing strip, numerous road circuits, a 4WD track and the infamous high-speed Thunderdome speedway.
 You know you want to…

 In your rush to soak up the fun and atmosphere of a real-life sporting event at one of the city’s famous venues, don’t miss the opportunity to also delve into the history of sport in Australia.
-The excellent National Sports Museum is located at the MCG and features an extensive collection of memorabilia.
+The excellent Australian Sports Museum (formerly known as the National Sports Museum) is located at the MCG and features an extensive collection of memorabilia.
 Entry to the museum is included on several of our Melbourne sports tours.